 “Nausea was one symptom study participants noted with the use of ACV, likely contributing to their reduced caloric intake,” Reiland said.
 “But it can slow gastric emptying, which can have negative side effects if you have gastroparesis, especially in diabetics.
 It’s important to talk to your health care provider beforehand if you’re interested in drinking ACV.”

 It is also important to talk to your doctor before drinking any amount of apple cider vinegar if you have kidney disease.

-The potential upside of drinking apple cider vinegar
+The potential beneficial effects of apple cider vinegar

-In addition, according to the American Diabetes Foundation, taking 2 tablespoons of ACV at bedtime may improve blood sugar in the morning by 4 to 6% for people with type 2 diabetes.
+In addition, according to the American Diabetes Foundation, taking 2 tablespoons of ACV at bedtime may improve blood glucose in the morning by 4 to 6% for people with type 2 diabetes.

 Better ways to consume apple cider vinegar

-Drinking ACV – straight up, diluted or pill form – isn’t going to help you shed excess weight, but it won’t likely hurt you as long as you don’t overdo it.
+Drinking small amounts of ACV – straight up, diluted or pill form – isn’t going to help you shed excess weight, but it won’t likely hurt you as long as you don’t overdo it.